googleworkspace/solutions/group-membership-form/README.md

    **Form > Go to live form**.
 1. Fill out the form and enter *your own email* and a Google Group you have rights to manage its membership in order to receive an email.
+   The membership status will be populated by the words **Newly added** if the user was added to the group, or **Already added** if it recognizes the user is already a member.
+   > _Note_: if you do not see the form responses in your sheet, you need to
+   > unlink and relink your form to it.
+From your sheet click
+   > **Form > Unlink Form**.
+Then visit your form in edit mode and in the
+   > responses section click select
+   > **response destination > Select existing spreadsheet**, and choose
+   > your spreadsheet as the source.
+This creates a new sheet called
+   > **Form Responses 2**.
+You can delete the tab **Form Responses 1**
+   > so you only have one active sheet.

 ## _[optional]_ Customize your script